-Australia has long been the country with the highest minimum wage.
+Australia is currently the country with the highest minimum wage.
 This lead shows no sign of slowing down with a new increase that takes effect July 1st, 2022, bringing the hourly wage to AUS$21.38.

 France, Germany, and the Netherlands also remain in the top ten minimum wage lists.

 Countries like Kyrgyzstan, with a 970 Kyrgyzstani som per month (USD$12.20), and Sierra Leone, with a minimum of 500,000 leones (USD$37.97) monthly currently sit at the bottom.

 While it may be surprising, several major EU countries, such as Switzerland, Denmark, Sweden, and Norway, still have no government-mandated national minimum wage.
 In these countries, average worker wages vary according to the industry and collective bargaining agreements.

 As a key global market, US minimum wage statistics remain largely determined by individual states.
 As of 2009, the federal minimum wage in the United States is $7.25 per hour.
 However, each state government freely determines its own minimum wage.

 As of January 1st, 2022, the District of Colombia has the highest hourly minimum wage ($15.20), and Wyoming is the lowest ($5.15).